INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/02 - Images/02 - (Digital) Images.md

 ****
 ## Image Resolution

 The image file weight depends on both its size in pixels, and the colour levels.
-Compression is here to lower the size via two methods :
+Compression is here to lower the size via two methods:
 - **Spatial Sampling Rate**: Reducing the number of pixels
-- **Quantisation**: Reducing the colours (the number of bits per pixel) The compression can either be **Lossless** (no information lost), or **Lossy**.
+- **Quantisation**: Reducing the colours (the number of bits per pixel) The compression can either be **lossless** (no information lost), or **lossy**.

 **Spatial Resolution** is the number of pixels per inch.
 It is measured in **pixel per inch (ppi)**.
 This is necessary to foresee the physical size (cm, inch) of a digital image.
 	*This means that an image resolution is heavily related to printing.*